 Unsulphated Residue —That portion of an oil which is not acted upon when agitated with a definite amount of sulphuric acid under specified conditions.

-Viscosity — Property of a fluid characterized by the resistance which it offers when it is flowing, to the relative movement to molecules (see also 2.1.92.1 and 2.1.92.2).
+Viscosity — Property of a fluid characterized by the resistance which it offers when it is flowing, to the relative movement to molecules (see 2.1.92.1 and 2.1.92.2).

 Absolute dynamic viscosity — The force in dynes which a stationary flat plate with a surface area of 1 cm2 exerts on a similar parallel plate 1 cm away and moving in its plane with a velocity of 1 cm/s, the space between the plates being filled with the fluid in question.
 It is a measure of the resistance that the fluid offers to shear.
 This resistance can be felt in slow stirring and observed during flow through a capillary tube.
 When the force is 1 dyne, the absolute dynamic viscosity of the fluid is unity or 1 poise.
 For practical purposes, a smaller unit, the centipoise, which equals one-hundredth of a poise, is found more convenient.